Mayfield throws touchdown pass, Browns beat Falcons 19-10

 Mayfield called it a night after Cleveland’s second possession, making way for Case Keenum and Kyle Lauletta to finish off a 3-0 exhibition campaign for the Browns ahead of a highly anticipated season.
 Lauletta had two interceptions but also threw a clinching TD pass with 1:57 remaining.

 The rebuilding Falcons lost all three preseason games heading into their first season under rookie head coach Arthur Smith.

 They passed on a chance to give quarterback Matt Ryan his first snaps of the preseason.
-Instead, Atlanta focused on solidifying the backups.
+Instead, Atlanta focused on evaluating the backups.

 Undrafted rookie Feleipe Franks played the first two quarters before Arizona’s former first-round pick Josh Rosen took over after halftime, looking to jump-start a disappointing career that has seen him bounce around to five teams in four years.

+“I show up early, stay late, grip it and rip it, and hope for the best,” Rosen said.

-Rosen completed 9 of 18 for 118 yards, including a 7-yard pass to Juwan Green in the fourth quarter for Atlanta’s lone TD.
+He completed 9 of 18 for 118 yards, including a 7-yard pass to Juwan Green in the fourth quarter for Atlanta’s lone TD.

+“We’ve got to figure out what our quarterbacks can do,” said Smith, who didn’t rule out going in an entirely different direction after other teams make their cuts.

-After going to great lengths to keep his players healthy this summer, Browns coach Kevin Stefanksi decided to give Mayfield a quick look behind most of his starting line.
+Browns coach Kevin Stefanksi decided to give Mayfield a quick look behind most of his starting line.

 Mayfield led the Browns 66 yards in eight plays after the opening kickoff.
 He connected with Austin Hooper on a short pass that turned into a 35-yard gain when both Atlanta safeties committed to a receiver cutting over the middle and left the former Falcons tight end all alone down the sideline.